chrisnoonan98675/site/xl-release/how-to/using-the-remote-completion-plugin.markdown

 ## Limitations

-### Reassigning
-When a Remote completion task has been started and becomes in progress, the users that are assigned to the task will receive an email with a request to remotely complete or fail a task.
+- When a Remote completion task has been started and becomes in progress, the users that are assigned to the task will receive an email with a request to remotely complete or fail a task.
 In case you want to re-assign a new user or team to a task that's in progress and want to make sure that they receive a new email with a remote completion request, you have to fail and restart the task after you reassigned a new user or team.
+- The user completing or failing a task remotely has to send the email from the same email address the email was send to.

 ## Recommended mail clients
 The **Complete task** and **Fail task** buttons will generate a new email based on _mailto_ links.
 Most email clients support this.